 When Susan, our concierge at Casa Elsa, picked us up to take us to a tree planting she’d invited us to, she was delighted to hear about our guests.

 The Mono Titi are on the United Nations’ ‘red list’ of critically endangered species, and the reforestation event she was taking us to was aimed not only at conserving the natural environment that had been destroyed by cattle farming, but also about creating a biological corridor for the monkeys whose habitat had been destroyed by the development.

-When we arrived at the site – a beautiful spot of lush farmland set amidst the breathtaking jungle – kids from three local schools were already there being briefed by the organizers on the aims of the exercise and some safety protocol.
+When we arrived at the site – a beautiful spot of lush land set amidst the breathtaking jungle – kids from three local schools were already there being briefed by the organisers on the aims of the exercise and some safety protocol.

 After the adults had said their pieces, a child from one of the schools read a speech he had written: “Every tree you plant today will be food for these animals,” he said.
 And they were off!
 Today there were 650 trees to be planted.